21cmfast/21CMMC/CONTRIBUTING.rst

 Pull Request Guidelines
 -----------------------

 If you need some code review or feedback while you're developing the code just make the pull request.

-For merging, you should:

-1. Include passing tests (run ``tox``) [1]_.
-2. Update documentation when there's new API, functionality etc.
-3. Add a note to ``CHANGELOG.rst`` about the changes.
-4. Add yourself to ``AUTHORS.rst``.

-..
-[1] If you don't have all the necessary python versions available locally you can
-       rely on Travis - it will
-       `run the tests <https://travis-ci.org/BradGreig/21CMMC/pull_requests>`_ for each
-       change you add in the pull request.

-       It will be slower though ...
+You can mark the PR as a draft until you are happy for it to be merged.

 Tips
 ----